 "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast."
 (Ephesians 2:8-9)

 Our Lord Jesus Christ once said of His atonement sacrifice, "It is finished" (John 19:30).
 This utterance certainly must bear significance, considering that the Greek word for this phrase is tetelestai.
 During New Testament times, this message would be imprinted on business records and receipts whenever a transaction would be completed successfully.
 The Greek term tetelestai simply indicates the full payment of a bill.
 Respectively, that is what Jesus affirmed regarding the completion of His earthly mission.
 He paid our sin debt in full, thereby enabling us to enter directly into the Father's presence.
 It is impossible for man to make reparation for sin.
 We can neither compliment nor supplement what He has accomplished on our behalf.
 We are healed by Christ's wounds.
 It is solely by the grace of God that we can be saved from eternal condemnation.
-Thus, the Romish doctrine of purgatory utterly misunderstands the nature of the biblical atonement.
+Thus, the Roman Catholic doctrine of purgatory utterly misunderstands the nature of the biblical atonement.
 It can only make sense in a works-based justification theological framework, which is flatly contradicted by Scripture.

 The Parable of the Rich Man and Lazarus presents to us a handful of insights as to what happens to souls in the afterlife (Luke 16:19-31).
-Lazarus immediately entered Abraham's bosom upon death, whereas the rich man woke up in the torment of literal flames at his appointed hour.
-Upon pleading for water to sooth his burning tongue and begging to be resurrected from the grave to warn relatives of their upcoming spiritual fate, the rich man was denied access.
+Lazarus immediately entered Abraham's bosom upon death, whereas the rich man woke up in torment of at his appointed hour.
+Upon pleading for water to sooth his pain and begging to be resurrected from the grave to warn relatives of their upcoming spiritual fate, the rich man was denied access.
 There also exists a great chasm that cannot be crossed (Luke 16:26).
 Hence, we learn that the moment of physical death seals our eternal destiny.
 There are no chances to receive God's forgiveness after death.
 Either heaven or hell will be the set eternal destiny of every person, according to Scripture.
 It mentions no third place for souls to enter after death for a time of purification.
 Interestingly, our Lord Jesus Christ made no mention of purgatory to the repentant thief on the cross (Luke 23:39-43).

 "See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ."
 (Colossians 2:8)